danbrakeley/p4harmonize/README.md

   - ensure filetype is set correctly
 - for each file in local but NOT in epic (add epic files to map in previous loop?)
   - mark for delete
-- improve logging of Exec/Bash from bs
-  - extract cmd logic into its own project?
-  - or change bs to be instance-based instead of global?
 - clean up naming - don't use epic/local, instead use source/target? src/dst? read/write? something like that

 ## Setup local dev environment